nordcraftengine/documentation/docs/03-app-examples/index.md

 ## App examples

-Explore a variety projects built in Nordcraft, from small toy projects to full platforms in production.
+Explore a variety of projects built in Nordcraft, from small toy projects to full platforms in production.

 ## The Nordcraft Editor